dotnet/maui/src/Graphics/README.md

 # System.Graphics

-System.Graphics is a cross-platform graphics library for iOS, Android, Windows, macOS and Linux completely in C#.
+System.Graphics is a cross-platform graphics library for iOS, Android, Windows, macOS, Tizen and Linux completely in C#.
 With this library you can use a common API to target multiple abstractions allowing you to share your drawing code between platforms, or mix and match graphics implentations within a singular application.

 # Motivation